Feature request #3979

 #10 Updated by Antonio Locandro over 3 years ago

 I would have to agree with Aren on this, I had a client complain how the image resolution was just sub optimal.
 I spend some time investigating the issue until I came to this issue which references a blog post "output size cannot be specified directly.
 It simply saves the currently visible map.
 Most of the time this resolution will not be satisfactory."

 I believe with latest improvements in Print Composer is a shame this is still an issue and that I can't set the DPI as in other COTS.

-#14 Updated by Médéric RIBREUX over 1 year ago
+#14 Updated by Médéric RIBREUX almost 2 years ago

 Hello, bug triage...

 - there is QgisApp::saveMapAsImage method which opens the QFileDialog...

 If a QPixmap is passed as an argument to QgsMapCanvas::SaveAsImage, the saved file gets the resolution of the QPixmap.
 So perhaps we need to modify QGisApp::saveMapAsImage to ask for a width/height or DPI, compute a QPixmap and use it for QgsMapCanvas::SaveAsImage ?
 Or is there something else that we can try ?